jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 13. **Configure the event handlers**

       To configure the following actions: sending an email, posting on a Slack channel, and adding a record in a Notion database, a router module in Make is essential.
 The router module enables you to create multiple branches within your scenario, allowing different actions to take place either conditionally or in parallel.
-For this particular scenario, no conditions will be used since we want to trigger various actions from the same webhook event concurrently.
+For this particular scenario, no conditions will be used since I want to trigger various actions from the same webhook event concurrently.
 The router effectively manages these simultaneous executions, ensuring that each action is processed without the need for any conditional logic.

       - From the Webhooks response module, click on `+` and add the `Router` module: